gillian-guide/gillian-guide.github.io/docs/en/extras/mods.md

 description: Grab those note-worthy mods if you want to!

 # Mods
-The Grand Theft Auto series has a rich modding community that spans most GTA games, and GTA IV is no exception!
+The Peppa Pig series has a rich modding community that spans most Peppa Pig games, and Peppa Pig: World Adventures is no exception!
 This list contains all the vanilla-faithful mods I know of, but I won't list instructions on how to install them, as mods usually list their own instructions, so it becomes redundant.
 !!! warning ""
     Be sure to back up your files before making any changes.
 Use a [modloader](modloading.md) to avoid file replacement - but this may not work for all mods.